|

-The NAFI hotspot coverage in the the late mornings appears to have degraded with less hotspots detected.
+The NAFI hotspot coverage in the late mornings has degraded with less hotspots detected.
+This issue is affecting hotspot detection websites around the world.

-The hotspots that appear on NAFI come from satellites that pass overhead a few times a day, detecting fires as they go.
+The hotspots that appear on NAFI and other websites come from satellites that pass overhead a few times a day, detecting fires as they go.
 The NASA Terra satellite (above) which has provided most

-of the late morning hotspots, is the oldest and will soon no longer provide hotspots - perhaps by the end of 2025.
+of the late morning hotspots, is the oldest and will soon no longer provide hotspots, likely some time in 2026.
 It is being allowed to drift in its orbit to save the fuel it uses to stablise

 its position and some components have failed.
-It appears fewer fires are being detected in the morning by Terra compared to previous years.
+Far fewer fires are being detected in the morning by Terra compared to previous years.

 These issues are affecting all services that deliver satellite-based hotspot information in Australia.
 The Terra issue is having a global impact.

 You can also check the 10-minute hotspots.
-Use the "Hotspot Options" button on the NAFI map display to view hotspots from the Himawari satellite which tracks fires
+Use the "Hotspot Options" button on the NAFI 3 map display, or select "10 minute hotpots" in My Layers on NAFI 4, to view hotspots from the Himawari satellite which tracks fires

 throughout the day.
 It may miss smaller fires and has coarse map locations, but it's worth checking.